-Marketing Analytics encompasses the processes and technologies that allow specialists to assess the success of their marketing initiatives.
-Marketing analytics uses important business metrics such as ROI (return on investment), marketing attribution, and overall marketing effectiveness.
+Marketing analytics uses important business metrics such as Return on investment, marketing attribution, and overall marketing effectiveness.
 In other words, it tells you how your marketing programs are performing.
-Achieve by measuring performance (for example, use of blogs versus social media versus communication across channels).
+Achieve by measuring performance.

 Marketing analytics collects data from all marketing channels and consolidates it into a joint marketing view.
 From this standard view, you can extract analytical results that can provide invaluable help in driving your marketing efforts.